onkarganjewar/CMPE275_Enterprise-Application-Development/Lab 1/README.md

 For your testing purpose, you need to provide your own implementation of TweetServiceImpl.java, and simulate failures, but you do not need to submit this file, as the TA will use his own implementation(s) for grading purpose.

 ### Project Setup
-You can refer to the tutorial here on how to start the lab.
-A sample project with build file with dependencies, application context, and Java files is here (version 1-1, last updated on 11:38 pm 10/8/2016) for your reference and testing.
+You can refer to the tutorial [here](http://www.journaldev.com/2583/spring-aop-example-tutorial-aspect-advice-pointcut-joinpoint-annotations) on how to start the lab.

 #### Example Stats
-** The following examples are assuming stats are reset() before running every single example.
-Additional test cases will be used for grading. **
+__ The following examples are assuming stats are reset() before running every single example.
+Additional test cases will be used for grading. __

-- Tweet message as tweet(“foo”,”barbar”).
+* Tweet message as tweet(“foo”,”barbar”).
 Then getLengthOfLongestTweet() returns 6.
-- Alice follows Bob, Bob follows Charlie (but fails to do so), and Bob follows Alice. getMostActiveFollower() returns “Bob”.
+* Alice follows Bob, Bob follows Charlie (but fails to do so), and Bob follows Alice. getMostActiveFollower() returns “Bob”.
-- Successfully tweet a message ("Alice","[any message <= 140 chars]"), then getMostProductiveUser() returns “Alice”.
+* Successfully tweet a message ("Alice","[any message <= 140 chars]"), then getMostProductiveUser() returns “Alice”.